7 reasons your family is so poor and how to escape poverty

 Why are some people financially irresponsible?

 While there are many reasons some people are financially irresponsible, the main factors come down to their behaviors, emotions, and decision-making abilities.
-For example, some people think that money is meant to be spent even if it means living paycheck to paycheck.
+For example, some people think money is meant to be spent even if it means living paycheck to paycheck.
 For others, what they desire overrides their moral and conscious decisions.
 Immediate gratification becomes the greatest killer of financial dreams for millions of people.
-People don’t want to invest money and wait for 10-20 years to grow.
+People don’t want to invest money and wait 10-20 years to grow.
 They want to spend it now.

 Scroll to Top